gagglepod/podwrecked.com/src/content/post/ep029-will-podcasting-in-2020-mean-no-more-earbuds.md

 ## What did we learn?

-- Tim and Kyle where too early with some of there predictions in 2019 and a few make a comeback
+- Tim and Kyle were too early with some of their predictions in 2019 and a few made a comeback
 - If you visit our 2020 predictions list, you can follow along with us to see how right we really are.
 - Plan out what 2020 means to you and your podcast!
 - If you send us $100 by February 14th, 2020 we will feature your ad or product in every podwrecked episode for all of 2020.